top of page

 I am also interested in the potential role that both fungal symbionts and parasites can have on either reducing or amplifying stress under drought.

-Current projects
+Recent projects

 The oaks from Minnesota are being attacked by an invasive fungi that makes them wilt!
 We need a way to detect it across the landscape so that forest managers can control it.
 We are using visible and near-infrared technology mounted on a plane and machine learning algorithms!